brtsai/food-help/README.md

      Search for Businesses, and receive a list ranked by relevance!
   </li>
   <li>
-     Need help a place?
+     Need help finding a place?
 No problem.
 Click on the business' static map to get an interactive google maps modal!
   </li>
   <li>
     Write a review, watch your review always appear first for you!